How to Spend a Weekend in Merida, Mexico

 Espacios de Mayas Y Algo Mas

-This was the place I ate the amazing empanadas.
-The staff was really nice and helpful and the prices were very good.
-Plenty of veggie options and fresh juices.
+This Merida restaurant serves amazing empanadas.
+The staff was friendly and helpful, and the prices were reasonable.
+There are plenty of veggie options and delicious fresh juices.

-This place is on most people’s list of restaurants to visit.
-While it was lovely and I enjoyed my meal there it was expensive for what it was and the quality wasn’t great.
-Expect a beautiful venue, live music, and street food that will cost you 3 times as much as it would on the actual street.
-Although the pizzas looked AMAZING!
+is on many people’s lists of must-visit Merida restaurants.
+While it was lovely, and I enjoyed my meal there, it was expensive, and the quality wasn’t great.
+Expect a beautiful venue, live music, and street food that will cost you three times as much as it would on the street—although the pizzas looked AMAZING!

 100% Natural

-This is a great option if you are into healthy food and especially for veggies.
-I ordered a veggie burger and wasn’t a fan.
-But my friend got the pasta and it was delicious.
-I have serious food envy.
+This is an excellent option if you are into healthy food or avoid eating animal products.
+I ordered a veggie burger and wasn’t a fan, but my friend got the pasta, which was delicious.
+I had a severe case of food envy!

 Adventures in Mexico | How to spend a weekend in Merida